KoanHealth/forget-me-not/README.md

       cache :some_method
     end

 Like memoization, arguments are fully supported and will result in distinct storage to the cache.
+Unlike memoization, you do not need to call a with_args variant of the cache method.

 To control warming the cache, implement the cache_warm method